-As of March 31, 2022, the Company had \$3,938,000 in long-term debt ("Term Loans") payable to the Bank that require the payment of principal and interest monthly through August 2032.
+As of March 31, 2023, the Company had \$3,461,000 of debt ("Term Loans") payable to the Bank that require the payment of principal and interest monthly through August 2032.
 Pursuant to the Term Loans and the Credit Agreement, the Company is subject to annual financial covenants, customary affirmative and negative covenants and certain subjective acceleration clauses.
-As of March 31, 2022 and 2021, the Company met all required annual financial and debt covenants.
+As of March 31, 2023, the Company's debt service coverage ratio fell short of the Bank's annual requirement.
+On June 22, 2023, the Bank provided the Company with a letter waiving the covenant violation as of March 31, 2023, but noting that the Bank reserved its right to declare a default in the future if any covenants remain out of compliance at applicable measurement dates.
+In addition, the Bank's letter implemented an immediate freeze on any and all further advances of the Credit Agreement through the maturity date, with an outstanding balance in the amount of \$1,770,000 as of June 21, 2023.
+As of March 31, 2022, the Company met all required annual financial and debt covenants.

-In response to the coronavirus ("COVID-19") pandemic and the uncertainty surrounding the pandemic, in May 2020, the Company obtained a Paycheck Protection Program ("PPP") loan in the amount of \$1,381,000, under the Coronavirus Aid, Relief, and Economics Security Act ("CARES Act").
-The proceeds were used for certain payroll costs in accordance with the PPP and the PPP Flexibility Act of 2020.
-In December 2020, the Company received notice of forgiveness of the PPP loan in whole, including all accrued interest to date (see Note 6).
-In April 2019, the Company obtained an unsecured subordinated loan in the amount of \$1,500,000 from a related party.
+In April 2019, the Company obtained a loan in the amount of \$1,500,000 from a related party.
 The proceeds were used to pay down accounts payable and for general operating capital purposes.
-On April 12, 2021, the Company amended this loan (see Notes 6 and 16).
-As of March 31, 2022, the Company had \$1,000,000 outstanding on the related party note.
+On April 12, 2021 and December 14, 2022, the Company amended this loan (see Notes 5 and 15).
+As of both March 31, 2023 and 2022, the Company had \$1,000,000 outstanding on the related party note.
+The loan matures on April 12, 2025.